Special Olympics athletes are the true leaders of our movement.

 PLEASE NOTE:

-- The Athlete Registration and Medical Form needs to be completed every three years.
+- The Athlete Registration and Medical Form needs to be renewed every year.

 Not sure if your information is all up-to-date?
-Contact your Area Director!
+Contact your Area Program Staff!

 Sports Offered Statewide